Tips for Getting Pregnant

 To make sure his sperm is healthy, your partner should stop smoking/chewing tobacco, quit doing recreational drugs, limit alcohol to three drinks per day, lose weight if overweight, and stay away from hot tubs and saunas (the heat can kill sperm).

-If you are looking for an OB/GYN who's part of the Memorial Network, see our complete listing of providers and schedule an appointment today.
+If you are looking for an OB/GYN who's part of Memorial, see our complete listing of providers and schedule an appointment today.